 - Contact with agencies servicing people with disabilities.

-- Special testing arrangements: extended time, reader or separate room
+- Special testing arrangements: extended time, reader, or separate room

-- Special classroom seating
+- Preferred classroom seating

 - Assistance with obtaining alternate format or large print textbooks and Braille materials for the visually impaired